susanBuck/notes/05_Laravel/999_Unpacking_Sessions_and_Cookies.md

 a:5:{s:6:"<strong style='background-color:yellow'>_token</strong>";s:40:"<strong style='background-color:yellow'>aeFImfzRz3Ptr2o9O49K9MHZlBxQF2SVBHwiNXZ5</strong>";s:5:"flash";a:2:{s:3:"new";a:0:{}s:3:"old";a:0:{}}s:38:"<strong style='background-color:cyan'>login_82e5d2c56bdd0811318f0cf078b78bfc</strong>";s:1:<strong style='background-color:cyan'>"1"</strong>;s:22:"PHPDEBUGBAR_STACK_DATA";a:0:{}s:9:"_sf2_meta";a:3:{s:1:"u";i:1416383871;s:1:"c";i:1416381868;s:1:"l";s:1:"0";}}
 </div>

 Note the highlighted key,value pairs.

-Key `_token` is set to the value `aeFImfzRz3Ptr2o9O49K9MHZlBxQF2SVBHwiNXZ5`.
-(Unchanged change from when we weren't logged in.)
+Key `_token` is still set to the value `aeFImfzRz3Ptr2o9O49K9MHZlBxQF2SVBHwiNXZ5`.

-There's also a new key `login_82e5d2c56bdd0811318f0cf078b78bfc` which is set to the value `"1"` which corresponds to the `id` of the user we logged in as.
+There's also a new key `login_82e5d2c56bdd0811318f0cf078b78bfc` which is set to the value `"1"` which corresponds to the `id` of the user in the `users` table.

-To recap, if you're logged into a Laravel site and you come back to that site here's how it "remembers" you:
+To recap, if you're logged into a Laravel site and you come back to that site here's how it &ldquo;remembers&rdquo; you:

 1. It looks for the `laravel_session` Cookie in your browser.
 2. It uses the value of this Cookie to look up your Session on the server.
-3. Within the Session, it can find your user `id` and look up your corresponding row in the user table.
+3. Within the Session, it can find your user `id` and look up your corresponding row in the `users` table.